Yoav666s/dnd-wiki/collections/_spells/nornfeld/2nd-level/lesser-mirage.md

   When you cast this spell and as a bonus action on subsequent turns, you become invisible at the same time as an illusory duplicate of yourself appears in your space.
 The invisibility end and the duplicate vanishes at the start of your next turn and both end early if you attack or cast a spell.
 The duplicate remains stationary if you leave its space, mimicking your idle movements.

   The duplicate’s AC equals 10 + your Dexterity modifier.
 If an attack hits the duplicate, it is destroyed.
 The duplicate can be destroyed only by an attack that hits it.
 It ignores all other damage and effects.
 Your invisibility ends early if the duplicate is destroyed.

+  If a creature takes a Study action to examine the duplicate, the creature can determine that it is an illusion with a successful Intelligence (Investigation) check against your spell save DC.
+If a creature discerns the illusion for what it is, the illusion becomes faint to the creature.
 excerpt: "When you cast this spell and as a bonus action on subsequent turns, you become invisible at the same time as an illusory duplicate of yourself appears in your space."
 source: "Nomad's Guide to Cortenmaas"
 # header: